 Advanced Life Support (ALS) ambulances and two Basic Life Support (BLS) ambulances.

 are stocked with up to date equipment and supplies in order to provide the most advanced pre-hospital care available for our community.

 by the County as well as by ambulance memberships.
 A family membership is

-and the individual rate is $40.00 per year.
-The McGehee Fire & Ambulances a Medicare and State of Arkansas Medicaid provider.
+individual rate is $50.00 per year.
+Total household is $100.00.
+McGehee Fire & Ambulance is a Medicare and State of Arkansas Medicaid provider.

 The Billing Department is located in the McGehee Municipal Complex.